 - When you share your screen on Discord, make sure to adjust the audio settings.

-- Disable Share System Audio: In the screen sharing options, uncheck the "Share System Audio" box.
+- Disable Share Stream Audio: In the screen sharing options, uncheck the "Share Stream Audio" box.
 This prevents system sounds from being broadcasted along with your microphone audio, minimizing echo.

 General Audio Settings: